TiagoOlivoto/metan/README.md

 `metan` (**m**ulti-**e**nvironment **t**rials **an**alysis) provides
-useful functions for analyzing multi-environment trial data using parametric and nonparametric methods.
+useful functions for analyzing multi-environment trial data using parametric and non-parametric methods.
 The package will help you to:

   - Inspect data for possible common errors;
   - Manipulate rows and columns;